-With concerns over indoor air quality (IAQ) in the workplace, sick building syndrome, and high risks for viral transmission (in the case of the flu and the coronavirus), having a portable air purification system in your office helps address these concerns.
+With concerns over indoor air quality (IAQ) in the workplace, sick building syndrome, and high risks for viral transmission (in the case of the flu and the coronavirus), having a portable air purifier system in your office helps address these concerns.
 Air purifiers have many perks for businesses, such as clean air, which your HVAC system may not be capable of providing, and protection against virus transmission.

 The biggest bonus of all is reducing sick days while increasing productivity and providing safer workspaces.
 While the assumption might be that portable air purifier technologies may sound "small," they are mighty and can handle more than you think.
-Therefore, this article will cover everything you will need to know when researching the optimal portable air purification controls for your facility.
+Therefore, this article will cover everything you will need to know when researching the optimal portable air purifier controls for your facility.

 Portable air purifiers are filtration devices that can clean the air of pathogens, viruses, bacteria, particulates (such as; pollen, dander, and dust mites), and contaminants, including VOCs.
 However, not all air purifiers are created equal.
 Portable air cleaners offer various technologies supporting different applications, with some systems delivering more air cleaning power than others.

 For example, Sanalife's portable air purifiers are fully scalable solutions, providing effective multi-stage air filtration and robust surface sanitization in facilities of all sizes.
 Sanalife's systems also range up to 300 CFM for continuous air exchanges within deployed spaces.
 In the Indoor Air Quality (IAQ) solutions industry, portable air purifiers are denoted by their unique plug-and-play setup and a vast range of capabilities.
 Portable air purifiers are very convenient, especially since they do not require any updates to the heating, ventilation, and air conditioning (HVAC) system.